MohammedEmbed/6-DIST_Namingserver/README.md

-# Distributed Systems Project - Naming Server
+# Distributed Systems Project - Kaas & Wijn

 ## Overview
 This project implements a distributed system.
 The Naming Server serves as a directory service that maps logical names to system resources such as IP addresses or service endpoints.
 It allows clients and distributed components to locate services dynamically without hardcoding network addresses.